wizz13150/aiyabot/README.md

 # - To chat with the llama3 model, tag or reply to the bot to chat.
 Start with !generate to let the chatbot to prompt and generate an image.
-(Draft feature, more or less functionnal) Use '!stop' to stop the current text generation.
+(Draft feature, more or less functionnal). <br>
+Use '!stop' to stop the current text generation.
 Use '!reset' to reset the conversation/chat session.

 ![image](https://github.com/wizz13150/aiyabot/assets/22177081/8a07cf52-bbfd-464c-8911-b5f3a6e8b6e0)